silentshadow88/EntPack/README.md

 <img src="https://user-images.githubusercontent.com/124480402/222115044-2132ddf2-d4dc-44f9-a0c5-557f1dec6792.jpg" width=50% height=30%>

-## Enjoy your new app,reach me at https://t.me/silentshadow88 if you have any questions or donation,TQ.
+## Enjoy your new app,reach me at https://t.me/silentshadow88 if you have any questions,TQ.